ShipSecAI/studio/schedule-refactor-implementation-plan.md

-# ShipSec Studio – Workflow Scheduler Refactor Plan
+# ShipSec Studio – Workflow Orchestration Refactor Plan

-This document lays out the refactor required to bring our workflow runtime on par with best-in-class orchestration engines (e.g., Tracecat).
-The focus is a deterministic, parallel-capable scheduler that preserves full DAG structure, emits rich traces, and keeps components isolated.
-Treat each phase as independently reviewable and insist on tests before advancing.
+We’re refitting the runtime so each workflow node executes with Temporal-grade isolation, while preserving DAG-driven scheduling, trace fidelity, and component ergonomics.
+The target state mirrors Tracecat’s approach: the workflow orchestrates, but each component runs inside its own Temporal activity (or child workflow), giving us retries, timeouts, and concurrency at the framework level.

 ---